SKevo18/mhk_mods/webserver/README.md

 This is the (very simple) FastAPI + Flask MHK mods webserver.

-You can access it live at [https://mhk-mods.svit.ac](https://mhk-mods.svit.ac)
+You can access it live at [https://mhk-mods.svit.ac](https://mhk-mods.svit.ac).

+API documentation is available at [https://mhk-mods.svit.ac/api/docs](https://mhk-mods.svit.ac/api/docs).

 ## Running it locally